 A Costume Designer is the person responsible for designing the costumes for a production, making sure they match the time period, style and Director’s vision for the piece, as well as being practical for the Performer.

 While you do not need a degree for this role, here are some useful subjects and courses that could help you get a head start in the industry:

-These are the desirable skills to have to be the right candidate for a Costume Designer:
+These are the desirable skills for the right candidate to have to be a Costume Designer:

 Always ensure you keep examples of your work.
 Read our blog 'How to make a costume design portfolio.'

-You may start as a Wardrobe Assistant and move into more senior roles such as Wardrobe Master/Mistress to then costume design.
+You may start as a Wardrobe Assistant and move into more senior roles such as Wardrobe Master/Mistress and then move into costume design.
 Some people have gone from set design areas into costume design roles.

 Pay for a Costume Designer can vary depending on their level of experience: